isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 To prevent undefined behavior.
-If the destructor is public, then calling code can attempt to destroy a derived class object through a base class pointer, and the result is undefined if the base class's destructor is non-virtual.
+If the destructor is public, then calling code can attempt to destroy a derived class object through a base class pointer, and the result is undefined if the base class’s destructor is non-virtual.
 If the destructor is protected, then calling code cannot destroy through a base class pointer and the destructor does not need to be virtual; it does need to be protected, not private, so that derived destructors can invoke it.
 In general, the writer of a base class does not know the appropriate action to be done upon destruction.